AWS Datazone

 Complexity of the Service

-Technical omplexity of our service and how it connects with other in the vast world of AWS.
+Technical complexity of our service and how it connects with others in the vast world of AWS.

 Lack of Competitive Products